muskit/HoYoCodes-Discord-Bot/internal/bot/help_texts/intro.md

-## Work In Progress.
-Expect downtimes and inconsistent functionality!!

 **Welcome to HoyoCodes!**

 This bot will notify you of new goods code releases for *HoYoverse* games in two different formats: